Manikanta1304/Manikanta1304/README.md

 - 👋 Hi, I’m Manikanta
-- 👀 I’m working in the field of Data Science.
+- 👀 Working in the field of Data Science.